-Frequently Asked Questions:
+Frequently Asked Questions

 What do I need to do to use a condemned or obsolete building for a fire training exercise?

 Plan Ahead!
 The very first thing you must do is have the structure inspected by a licensed asbestos inspector to ensure the structure does not contain asbestos.
-If the structure does contain asbestos, it must be removed in accordance with NDHHS regulations (Title 178 NAC 22, Para 005.01C 2).
+If it does contain asbestos, it must be removed in accordance with NDHHS regulations (Title 178 NAC 22, Para 005.01C 2).
 This is a NDHHS requirement.

 Why is that so important, and what do I do next?

-1. NDHHS Title 178 NAC 22-005 requires the structure be inspected by a licensed, asbestos inspector to ensure the structure is free of Regulated Asbestos Containing Materials (RACM).
+1. NDHHS title 178 NAC 22-005 requires the structure be inspected by a licensed, asbestos inspector to ensure the structure is free of Regulated Asbestos Containing Materials (RACM).
 Title 129, Title 178, and the federal asbestos regulations require RACM be removed prior to intentional burning of a “facility” as defined by the federal regulations.
 Any structure becomes a “facility” once the fire department attains control of the structure.
-If the structure contains three or more square feet or three or more linear feet of asbestos containing material, the “Asbestos Project Notification” Form 5 must be completed and submitted to NDHHS at least ten working days in advance of the project start date (the asbestos removal).
+If the structure contains three or more square feet or three or more linear feet of asbestos containing material the “Asbestos Project Notification” Form 5 (Additional Information link #1) must be completed and submitted to NDHHS at least ten working days in advance of the project start date (the asbestos removal).
 Follow the general instructions supplied with Form 5.
 Fire departments are not required to enclose the $200 notification fee for projects that are fire training.2.
 You must do all this because that information is required by federal regulation (40 CFR 61.145).
 Based on that federal regulation the NDEE must receive “Nebraska Fire Training Demolition Notification” form (Link under NDEE Publications below) at least ten working days prior to site preparation or asbestos removal.

-Either the original owner or the fire department who takes ownership to do the fire training exercise is responsible to obtain the asbestos inspection.
-See NDEE’s “Policies and Guidelines for Fire Training Exercises.”
+Either the original owner, or the fire department who takes ownership to do the fire training exercise, is responsible to obtain the asbestos inspection.
+See NDEE’s “Policies and Guidelines for Fire Training Exercises”.
 Copies of the received “Nebraska Fire Training Demolition Notifications” are now available online.
-Go to the NDEE website, select “Maps & Data” in the left-hand column.
+Go to the NDEE website, select “Maps & Data” in the left hand column.
 In the center section scroll down to “Air Quality Data” and select “Asbestos Fire Training Demolition Notification”.

 3. Call the Air Inspection & Compliance number or the NDHHS number if you have questions.